Jubatian/cuzebox/README.rst

 - Sound and video output (frame rate synchronized to host if possible).
 - SNES controllers (only Player 1's controller is exposed).
 - EEPROM including saving its contents alongside the emulated game.
+- SPM instruction and related elements necessary for bootloader emulation.
 - SD Card read and write (writing is untested).
 - SPI RAM.

 Currently lacking but planned:

-- SPM instruction (allowing bootloader emulation).
 - Emulator state saves (snapshots).
 - Mouse and keyboard controllers.
 - Networking features as provided by the ESP8266 over the UART.
-- More elaborate GUI.

 Notes: